tbsikora/Tidio/README.md

 - Please do not fork the repo, clone it and put it in your own github.
 - When possible use selectors which resembles how users interacts with the page.
+- Don't push the .env file to repository.
 - If you have any questions or need help please ask us.

 ## Part 1